NEAR: Neighborhood Edge AggregatoR for Graph Classification: Experiments

-From the results on the toy examples with our GIN variants in Figure \ref{toyex31}, we can observe that the training loss of GIN decreases slowly compared with the proposed NEAR variants.
-GIN was trained to fit these toy example graphs only with the size of the graphs $N=\frac{1}{4}|V|$, while other proposed NEAR variants were trained well.
-These results empirically prove Theorem \ref{thm1} with sum READOUT function.
-Moreover, the validation accuracy and validation loss of plain GIN were not improved gradually, whereas all the other NEAR variants got improved well.
+From the results on the toy examples with our GIN variants in Fig. \ref{toyex31cc} and Fig. \ref{toyex31cy}, we can observe that the training loss of GIN decreases slowly compared with the proposed NEAR variants, while other proposed NEAR variants were trained well.
+Moreover, the validation accuracy and validation loss of the plain GIN were not improved sufficiently well, whereas those of all the other NEAR variants got improved well.
+This implies that the plain GIN model predicted graphs only with $|V|$, which makes a step-function like behavior for the validation loss and validation accuracies.
+Besides, the entropy of predicted results on the validation set by GIN remains low, which shows that GIN predicts most of graphs in the validation set to be in the same label depending only on $|V|$.
+These results empirically show Theorem \ref{thm1} with sum READOUT function and ReLU activation.

 The graphs in these tasks have the same neighborhood sets with different local structures.
 Therefore, our proposed models also have the ability to catch differences between various graph structures.
-Moreover, with our proposed toy dataset, a graph classification model's basic abilities can be examined.